Gmishra2000/fullstack-crud-app/readme.md

   - Switch to `frontend` directory `cd frontend/`
   - Configuration
     - Modify `environment.js` for
-      -Change API Base Url if you have backend running on other PORT
+    - Change API Base Url if you have backend running on other PORT
   - Setup
     - Install dependencies: `npm install`
   - Run